wp-plugins/eg-attachments/readme.txt

 * In the plugin directory,
 * In the directory of your current theme

-Use FTP client and text editor to modify it.

 = I would like to change the icons =
 Just copy/upload your own icons in the `images` subdirectory of the plugin.
 Size of icons must be 52x52 or 48x48.
 Name of icons must be the mimetype or file extension.